 Sponsored by the OCAAHS & LOVEOrange Virginia/Orange Downtown Alliance

 All programs will be held via Zoom on Wednesdays at 6pm

 June 8 “Juneteenth: Putting the Home in Homecoming” This panel will discuss the power of place and why place matters.
-Panelists include Dr. Matthew Reeves, former Director of Archaeology at Montpelier, Terry Miller, Curator of Carver 4-County Museum, Charde Reid, Historical Archaeologist and PhD Candidate at William & Mary, and J. Bruce Monroe, President of the Orange County African American Historical Society, and Jordy Yager, Digital Humanities Fellow at Jefferson School African American Heritage Center.
+Panelists include Dr. Matthew Reeves, Director of Archaeology and Landscape Restoration at Montpelier, Terry Miller, Curator of Carver 4-County Museum, Charde Reid, Historical Archaeologist and PhD Candidate at William & Mary, and J. Bruce Monroe, President of the Orange County African American Historical Society, and Jordy Yager, Digital Humanities Fellow at Jefferson School African American Heritage Center.
 Register here!